 South Africa is the final destination for many migratory birds who have travelled south for winter.
 Time a journey here and you could count up to an impressive 850 different species with over 700 being resident.
 There are some fabulous lodges in South Africa which love to cater for birding enthusiasts.

-Horse riding safaris have always been popular and in certain areas of northern Kenya these possibilities to try something a little different.
+Horse riding safaris have always been popular, but in certain areas of northern Kenya there are possibilities to try something a little different.
 A camel-back safari.
-It’s a great opportunity to escape the constraints of a vehicle and be connected to nature, and a safari with this elegant desert animal allows you to get closer to plains game such as zebra, giraffe and ostrich.
+It’s a great opportunity to escape the constraints of a vehicle and be connected to nature, and a safari with this elegant desert animal allows you to get closer to plains game such as zebra, giraffe, and ostrich.
 An increasingly popular alternative to the traditional vehicle-based safaris and a great way to explore the African wilderness where sometimes vehicles can’t go.
-There a plethora of choices for activities ranging from a couple of hours ride to overnight camping as well as much longer camel train safaris.
+There is a plethora of choices for activities ranging from a couple of hours ride to overnight camping as well as much longer camel train safaris.

 People might not automatically think Kenya has an association with camels, I’m sure your mind jumped to the Sahara Desert but camels have been part of tribal life for thousands of years with tribes like the Samburu often using them to move camps through wild untouched landscapes.